-PanAust holds a 66 per cent interest in the Inca de Oro Copper-Gold Project through a Chilean incorporated joint venture company, Inca de Oro S. A. The Company also maintains exclusive sole interest in the nearby Carmen copper-gold deposit.
-This Project is in care and maintenance with no activities on the ground.
+PanAust holds a 66.15 per cent interest in the Inca de Oro copper- gold exploration project through a Chilean incorporated joint venture company, Inca de Oro S.A.
+The Company also maintains a 100 per cent ownership interest in the nearby Carmen copper-gold exploration project.
+The Inca de Oro exploration project is currently on hold with the camp in care and maintenance.